 The fountain outside the mansion is lovely surrounded by exquisite lilies in its glory days.
 It was considered that the garden was maintained by the Japanese Gardener who bafflingly disappeared after the torch of the mansion.
 Rumors spread that Don Lacson’s gardener was the one who notified the Japanese Army regarding the mansion.
 Despite the ruins state, the architecture still looks romantic and amazing.
 The ruins offers Mediterranean cuisine inside and one can enjoy an elegant drink at the mini bar.

 Negros is more than just sugar, after your visit to the Ruins, you may want to consider a side trip to the Paris of Negros where numerous of heritages houses including the infamous Balay Negrense can be visited in Silay City.
+You can stay overnight in the city to make the most of your stay in Silay.
 Make sure to drop by at JJ Cansi House to experience Lutong-Silay.
 Unsatisfied?
 Go to Victorias City to see Victorias Milling Company or Carbin Reef in Sagay City if you want to hit the beach.
 Surely, your Bacolod visit will not be completed without experiencing the magnificent ruins.
 Now you know where your next stopover will be when you take a break in Bacolod City.
 Experience the Ruins and be mesmerized of how it will transport you back in time.

 How to get there?